 Titus and the Year of the Four of Emperors

-The last and most significant fortified city held by the Jewish resistance was Jerusalem.
-The campaign came to a sudden halt when news arrived of Nero’s death.
-Almost simultaneously, the Roman Senate had declared Galba; the governor of Hispania, as emperor.
+Jerusalem was the last and most significant fortified city held by the Jewish resistance.
+The campaign suddenly stopped when news of Nero’s death arrived.
+Almost simultaneously, the Roman Senate had declared Galba, the governor of Hispania, as emperor.
 Vespasian decided to await further orders and sent Titus to greet the new princess.

 Vespasian accepted and, after negotiations by Titus; joined forces with Gaius Licinius Mucianus, governor of Syria.
 A strong force drawn from the Judaean and Syrian legions marched on Rome under the command of Mucianus, and Vespasian traveled to Alexandria, leaving Titus in charge to end the Jewish rebellion.
 By the end of 69, the forces of Vitellius had been beaten, and Vespasian was officially declared emperor by the Senate on 21 December, thus ending the Year of the Four Emperors.